CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputeRackUnitAllOf.md

 `func (o *ComputeRackUnitAllOf) UnsetGraphicsCards()`

 UnsetGraphicsCards ensures that no value is present for GraphicsCards, not even an explicit nil
+### GetHybridDriveSlots

+`func (o *ComputeRackUnitAllOf) GetHybridDriveSlots() []EquipmentHybridDriveSlotRelationship`

+GetHybridDriveSlots returns the HybridDriveSlots field if non-nil, zero value otherwise.

+### GetHybridDriveSlotsOk

+`func (o *ComputeRackUnitAllOf) GetHybridDriveSlotsOk() (*[]EquipmentHybridDriveSlotRelationship, bool)`

+GetHybridDriveSlotsOk returns a tuple with the HybridDriveSlots field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHybridDriveSlots

+`func (o *ComputeRackUnitAllOf) SetHybridDriveSlots(v []EquipmentHybridDriveSlotRelationship)`

+SetHybridDriveSlots sets HybridDriveSlots field to given value.

+### HasHybridDriveSlots

+`func (o *ComputeRackUnitAllOf) HasHybridDriveSlots() bool`

+HasHybridDriveSlots returns a boolean if a field has been set.

+### SetHybridDriveSlotsNil

+`func (o *ComputeRackUnitAllOf) SetHybridDriveSlotsNil(b bool)`

+ SetHybridDriveSlotsNil sets the value for HybridDriveSlots to be an explicit nil

+### UnsetHybridDriveSlots
+`func (o *ComputeRackUnitAllOf) UnsetHybridDriveSlots()`

+UnsetHybridDriveSlots ensures that no value is present for HybridDriveSlots, not even an explicit nil
 ### GetInventoryDeviceInfo

 `func (o *ComputeRackUnitAllOf) GetInventoryDeviceInfo() InventoryDeviceInfoRelationship`